Biography

 Honors and Memberships

-From 2013 through 2019, Mr. Kocher was selected to the Pennsylvania Super Lawyer – Rising Star, a listing of the top 2.5 percent of attorneys in the state who are 40 years old or younger.
+In 2026, Mr. Kocher was selected as a New Jersey Super Lawyer, a listing of the top 5 percent of attorneys in the state.
+And from 2013 through 2019, Mr. Kocher was selected as a Rising Star – Pennsylvania Super Lawyer, a listing of the top 2.5 percent of attorneys in the state who are 40 years old or younger.

-An active alumnus of Villanova Law School, Mr. Kocher sits on the Board of Advisors for the Villanova Law Alumni Association.
-He is a past member for nearly 20 years of the Villanova Law J. Willard O’Brien American Inn of Court, a nationally recognized and award-winning member of the American Inns of Court – the oldest legal mentoring organization in the country.
-He also a member of the National Employment Lawyers Association – New Jersey.
+An active alumnus of Villanova Law School, Mr. Kocher has served on the Board of Advisors for the Villanova Law Alumni Association.
+He is also a past member for nearly 20 years of the Villanova Law J. Willard O’Brien American Inn of Court.
+He is also a member of the National Employment Lawyers Association – New Jersey.

-Mr. Kocher has served as a presenter at the Employment Law Institute, including co-presenting on cutting edge topics such as Artificial Intelligence: It’s Everything and Everywhere, but Where is it (and What are the Risks of its Use) in Employment?
+Mr. Kocher has served as a presenter at the New Jersey Association for Justice 2026 Boardwalk Seminar on Overtime Class Actions; NELA – New Jersey on Class Actions; and at the Employment Law Institute on Artificial Intelligence: It’s Everything and Everywhere, but Where is it (and What are the Risks of its Use) in Employment?